 Remediation delays opportunities to learn new content until students have mastered all skills and concepts, leaving them further and further behind their grade-level peers.

-We look to do more than just support educators, many of whom are already using all of their designated instruction time to prepare students for standardized testing and the following grade level.
+We look to do more than support educators, many of whom already use their designated instruction time to prepare students for standardized testing and the following grade level.
 We PARTNER with them.
-Schools are supplied with informative reports and can see growth in particular standards themselves.
+Schools are supplied with informative reports and can see growth in particular standards.

 Impact Your Students Today